liviu-stefan-pit/chrome_extensions/otaku_tab/README.md

 ### Rate Limiting
 - Client-side caching (6 hours) to minimize API calls
 - Automatic retry with exponential backoff
-- Respects Jikan API rate limits
+- Respects AniList API rate limits

 ## 🔒 Privacy

 This extension:
 - ✅ Only stores data locally in Chrome storage
 - ✅ No user tracking or analytics
-- ✅ No external scripts except Jikan API
+- ✅ No external scripts except AniList API
-- ✅ No permissions beyond storage and Jikan API access
+- ✅ No permissions beyond storage and AniList API access
 - ✅ Open source and fully auditable

 ## 🤝 Contributing